Maggiebj/Trending_Youtube_Videos/README.md

 ## File Descriptions
-There are 3 python files implement the product.
+There are 4 python files implement the product.

 github_youtube_etl.ipynb--Trending Youtube videos data ETL(the first part of the project).

+sql_queries.py--DLL,DML and queries for creating tables and droping tables in AWS Redshift.(the first part of the project)

 kaggle_lstm-prediction-on-trending-youtube-videos-views.ipynb--Trending predictions by Keras LSTM(the second part of the project).

-sql_queries.py--DLL,DML and queries for creating tables and droping tables in AWS Redshift.
+lstm-prediction-on-trending-views-by-pytorch.ipynb--Trending predictions modeling by Pytorch.(another implementation)